Kelly Park At Rock Springs

 About Kelly Park At Rock Springs

-The water throughout the springs takes many different shapes throughout its travels.
+The water in the springs takes many different shapes as it travels.
 It starts at the mainspring vent, where it rises out.
 The water pumps out 26,000 gallons a minute at that location.
-From there, the water makes its way to Rock Springs Run, a clear river.
+From there, the water flows into Rock Springs Run, a clear river.
 That river goes on for another 8 miles and merges into the Wekiva River after that.

 Those are just the central water bodies.
 There are also lots of little streams, a natural lazy river, and ponds across the entire park for you to explore!

-One of the best parts about the place is that the water stays constant at 68 degrees!
+One of the best parts of the place is that the water stays at a constant 68 degrees!
 So no matter which spot you’re in, you’re in for a super pleasant time.

 Opening Hours